Farming with a Coop Tractor (Part 1):

 In the early 1930’s, Myron William (Bill) Thatcher became the general manager of the GTA.
 Over the 30 years that Bill Thatcher served as general manager of the developed contacts and friendships with politicians, including President Franklin Roosevelt, Secretary of Agriculture Henry Wallace, Senator Hubert H. Humphrey of Minnesota and Republican Senator Milton Young of North Dakota.
 Because of the political philosophy of the Farmers Union which tended to support governmental support of farmers in trouble, most of the political contacts that Bill Thatcher generated on behalf of the Farmers Union/GTA tended to be overwhelmingly members of the Democratic Party.
 Both in 1932 and 1936, the Farmers Union supported Franklin Roosevelt, while the American Farm Bureau did not.
 Accordingly, the Farmers Union evolved into a traditional major constituency of the Democratic Party similar to the way the AFL (the American Federation of Labor) and the CIO (the Congress of Industrial Organizations) became major constituent parts of the Democratic Party among urban laboring people.

-By means of the sale of the grain from the local cooperative grain elevator to GTA, farmers received the benefits of an efficient stream-lined transfer of their grain crop to the “end-user”/processors which would yield the most money back in the pockets of the individual farmer.
+By means of the sale of the grain from the local cooperative grain elevator to the cooperatively-owned GTA, farmers received the benefits of an efficient stream-lined transfer of their grain crop from their farm to the “end-user”/processors.
+This process which would yield the most money back in the pockets of the individual farmer.
 At every step of the process of selling his grain crop, the individual farmer could be assured that their crop was being handled by people acting in the interest of the farmers.
 There was no “middle men” in the process who was seeking to make their own profit out of the sale of the farmer’s grain.
 Any profits, over and above expenses, made by the GTA or the local cooperative in the transfer of grain would be given back to the shareholders, the individual farmers, in the form of an annual “dividend.”

-The individual farmer could be assured of accuracy in the weighing of his grain crop, because neither the local cooperative elevator and the GTA were not working for a profit and had no incentive to consciously cheat individual farmers.
+At a local cooperatively-owned grain elelvator, the individual farmer could be assured of accuracy in the weighing of his grain crop, because neither the local cooperative elevator nor the GTA were not working for a profit and had no incentive to consciously cheat individual farmers.
 This solved one of the main complaints that farmers had about the privately owned grain buying system.

 As noted above, the second major complaint that farmers had about private grain buying system was the high transportation costs of getting the grain to market.
 There were allegation’s that the railroads used their monopoly position in local communities to exploit the farmers of that locality by charging whatever the railroads wished.
 GTA recognized this problem and sought to alleviate this problem by seeking alternative means of transporting the GTA grain to the processor.